-Cloud Foundry runs the app inside a secure container.
-For more information, see the Understanding Container Security topic.
+CFAR runs the app inside a secure container.
+For more information, see the Container Security topic.

-Cloud Foundry operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
-For more information, see the Network Traffic Rules section of the Understanding Container Security topic.
+CFAR operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
+For more information, see the Network Traffic Rules section of the Container Security topic.

 bosh tasks command.
 This command shows all actions that an operator has taken with the platform.